Colleges by Location

 Retention Rate

-As reported in 2023, the freshman retention rate for Illinois College was 72.29%, reflecting the superb quality of the educational programs at this institution.
+As reported in 2025, the freshman retention rate for Illinois College was 70.63%, a reflection of the high standards and excellent educational experience at this school.

 The graduation rate is another indicator to take into account.
 It reflects the proportion of students who obtain their degrees within the expected timeframe.
-At this school, the rate of students graduating within six years is 67%, which is considered an above-average graduation rate.
+At this academic institution, the proportion of students graduating in six years is 64%, which is considered an above-average graduation rate.

 Student Body